Temporal Workflow Engineering

 |---|---|---|

-| Execution guarantee | Durable across process restarts, deploys, infrastructure failures | Checkpoint persistence to Redis/Postgres; requires manual recovery logic |
+| Durability model | Durable across process restarts, deploys, and infrastructure failures | Checkpoint persistence to Redis/Postgres; recovery logic remains application-owned |

 | Scope | Cross-service orchestration, external API coordination, saga patterns | Single agent workflow state, tool call sequences |